techidaily/site-facebook/source/_posts/decoding-and-rectifying-common-social-network-issues-your-guide-to-fixing-them.md

 ### 9\.
 You Forgot Your Facebook Password

  Forgetting your Facebook login information is one of the most common issues people run into.
-We've written a full guide on[recovering your Facebook account if you can't log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) .
-And[if you think your Facebook account was hacked](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) , you need to act quickly.
+We've written a full guide on [recovering your Facebook account if you can't log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) .
+And [if you think your Facebook account was hacked](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) , you need to act quickly.

 ### 10\.
 You Can't Connect to Facebook

  Since Facebook is one of the biggest sites on the web, it rarely experiences an outage.
 So the next time you can't get on Facebook, the problem likely lies on your end.
-You should follow a few[steps if you think Facebook is down](https://www.makeuseof.com/tag/6-things-facebook-goes/) :
+You should follow a few [steps if you think Facebook is down](https://www.makeuseof.com/tag/6-things-facebook-goes/) :

-1. Check a website like[Down for Everyone](https://downforeveryoneorjustme.com/facebook) to see if Facebook is really down.
+1. Check a website like [Down for Everyone](https://downforeveryoneorjustme.com/facebook) to see if Facebook is really down.
 If it is, you can't do much more than wait.
 2. Visit another website to make sure your connection is working.
-If not, follow our[guide to fixing internet connection problems](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) .
+If not, follow our [guide to fixing internet connection problems](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) .
 3. [Clear your browser cache and cookies](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) , or try to open Facebook in an incognito window or another browser.
 If this works, there may be something wrong with your current browser.
 4. Disable any VPNs or tracker-blocking extensions you're using, then try to connect to Facebook again without them.
 5. Reboot your PC and router.